 In the meantime, you can do minor fixes.
-Here are common problems with dental appliances, and what you can do to remedy these.
+Here are 3 Common Issues Patients Face When Using Braces and what you can do to remedy these.

 The brackets are the small metal squares attached to each tooth using a special adhesive.
 Sometimes, a bracket could dislodge from the tooth but still be attached to the wire.
 This does not cause a lot of pain, but it can rub on the inside of the mouth.

 Before your visit, you can use a pair of sterilised tweezers to move the bracket and rotate it to face the right way.
 Slide it along the wire and place it between two teeth.
 Use dental wax to cover its surface if you find the metal uncomfortable.